ASAP COVID-19 Statement

 The U.S. Department of Transportation Office of Drug & Alcohol Policy and Control (ODAPC) has issued a Statement of Enforcement Discretion for Substance Abuse Professionals (SAPs) with regard to face-to-face SAP assessments and evaluations as outlined in 49 CFR §40.291, §40.293, §40.307 and re-qualification timelines outlined in 49 CFR §40.281(d).

-Recognizing that face-to face assessment and evaluation during the COVID-19 public health emergency presents significant issues, this guidance states that SAPs are allowed to provide remote services for assessments and evaluations as long as the Department of Health and Human Services (HHS) determines there is a public health emergency or June 30, 2020, whichever is sooner.
+Recognizing that face-to face assessment and evaluation during the COVID-19 public health emergency presents significant issues, this guidance states that SAPs are allowed to provide remote services for assessments and evaluations as long as the Department of Health and Human Services (HHS) determines there is a public health emergency or December 31, 2020, whichever is sooner.
+On December 9, 2020, ODAPC extended the statement and it continues to be in effect through June 20, 2022.

 ODAPC published the following guidance regarding remote evaluations: